Introduction

 Authors’ contributions

 DRL performed all experiments, solved structures, and analyzed the data.
-SD purified mutant proteins and performed SEC assays in Fig. 6, and did the sequence alignment analysis.
+SD purified proteins, performed SEC assays in Fig. 8, and analyzed the sequence alignment.
 OA performed and analyzed IF experiments under the supervision of MM.
 AP; IF imaging and quantification.
 PS performed ITC experiments.
 AK conceived, designed, and supervised the research, refined structures, analyzed the data, and wrote the manuscript with input from all authors.

 Conflict of interest